-- In the case of serious incidents, the parents of the bully and the victim will be informed, andthe parents of the bully will be asked to come into school for a meeting. - In some cases, assistance will be sought from the School Counsellor and/or external specialist agencies (such as local authority children's services, or the Child and Adolescent Mental Health Service) to help the victims and bullies. - In extreme cases the police will be informed. - Victims of bullying will receive support and help to develop strategies for dealing with bullying.
-It should be recognised that the self-esteem of victims of bullying may need rebuilding. - Consideration will also be given to the reasons for the bully's behaviour and to how they canbe helped to avoid such behaviour infuture. - Disciplinary action will be taken against the bully, who may be required to give a written assurance that they will not be involved in or responsible for any further incidents of bullying.
+- Initial investigation will involve speaking to the victim and gaining and understanding of their feelings and wishes.
+As much as possible, these will be taken into account.
+However, the School will work in the best interests of the pupils involved in order to reduce harm.
+If an incident is extreme, then the police may be involved due to there being a criminal offence occurring. - The parents of the bully and the victim may be informed, and the parents of the bully may be asked to come into school for a meeting. - In some cases, assistance will be sought from the School Counsellor and/or external specialist agencies (such as local authority children's services, or the Child and Adolescent Mental Health Service) to support the victims and bullies. - Victims of bullying will receive support and help to develop strategies for dealing with bullying.
+It is recognised that the self-esteem of victims of bullying may need rebuilding. - Consideration will also be given to the reasons for the bully's behaviour and to how they can be helped to avoid repeating such behaviour in future. - Disciplinary action may be taken against the bully, who may be required to give a written assurance that they will not be involved in or responsible for any further incidents of bullying. - After an incident, steps will be taken to ensure that the problem does not re-surface.
+Experience suggests that bullying will not take place again if the perpetrator knows that there will be follow-up.
+A member of the Pastoral Team will follow up an incident of bullying with at least one further meeting with the perpetrator after the initial incident with the aim of ensuring there is no repetition of this behaviour.